How to fly… like a boss

 Here’s how I’ve managed to upgrade, for free to the exit row (with it’s extra leg room, and often no one sitting beside you) on six of the last seven flights I’ve taken.

-Step 1: Inquire at the ticket counter, if there is one.
-(The ticket counter will be near your gate, but is not the kiosk sitting beside the gate.)
+- Inquire at the ticket counter, if there is one.
+(The ticket counter will be near your gate, but is the kiosk sitting beside the gate.)

 Be polite.
 Put yourself in their shoes.
 Then act like a decent human being.
 It’s not hard.